dqops/dqo/docs/dqo-concepts/definition-of-data-quality-checks/index.md

       - This is the column that is analyzed for data quality issues
 ```

 1. The node that contains configuration of checks.
-In this example, those are [profiling checks](data-profiling-checks.md)
+In this example, these are [profiling checks](data-profiling-checks.md)
     defined at a column level.

 2. The name of the check category.
-Check categories are grouping similar checks.
+Check categories group similar checks.

-3. The check name that is configured.
+3. The name of the configured check.

 4. The **[warning](#warning)** severity rule configuration.